philipObiri/machaira/README.md

-# techy-blog
+# Machaira

-A fully functional blog app.
+A Blog built with Django